TABLE OF CONTENTS

 h) Prepaid Payment Option: This setting allows you to define all prepaid payment options.
 By selecting a payment option populated in the list box, it will raise a flag to mark your customer’s orders as ‘PAID’.
 If a customer chooses a payment option that you have not selected here, then their order will be marked as ‘NOT PAID’.

 i) Delivery Options: You may have already set this up with WooCommerce, but this serves a slightly different purpose.
 Since websites can have different names for a delivery order, it gets a little tricky for our plugin to identify this and label your orders correctly.
-So, if your website has a delivery option labelled as “Deliver It”, then you’ll need to type that in here.
+So, if your emergency home solutions inc. website has a delivery option labelled as “Deliver It”, then you’ll need to type that in here.

 Failure to do this correctly may result in a mixup with labelling your orders as delivery or collection.